Tuesday, April 6, 2010

 We knew the grounds, the firing range downstairs, the Motor Pool out back where the tanks were, the woods all around, and the sand pits way way back down the dirt road, where they ran tank maneuverer's and had a little fun sometimes.

 We had Hunter safety training there, Matt did Karate classes there.
-On saturdays a club for radio controlled cars met there and had races.
+On Saturdays a club for RC cars met there and had races.
 We got to come sometimes and help with the pit crew, running into the track to remove dead cars, running for spare parts helping in the kitchen.

 We did Christmas parties every year, someone was Santa, every kid got a gift.
 One year we even had an elf!
 The food cooked by the cook "Roollie" (that was his name right dad?)
 He could cook!
 To us anyway, :) We loved the buffet of turkey, gravy, potatoes, cranberry jelly, and the baked apple's wrapped in pie crust!
 SOOOO yummy.

 There were "tank Ride" days.
 Where Dad would invite the church to come over to the Armory for Tank rides.
-We did PT with the soldiers, we got free pencils and other ARMY gear, we played basketball in the indoor court, we gave tours, since we knew the place so well, we got to help with alot of it.
-We watched soldiers compete in "gun assembly" showing us the importance of proper equipment care and readiness.
+We did PT with the soldiers, we got free pencils and other ARMY gear, we played basketball in the indoor court, we gave tours, since we knew the place so well, we got to help with a lot of it.
+We watched soldiers compete in "gun assembly", showing us the importance of proper equipment care and readiness.
 Of course the big even was the walk down to the Motor pool.
 There sat the gigantic Tanks.
-Dad loaded us up on top and a few lucky ones got to ride IN the tanks, and the drove to the sand pits, and took us on rides to rival any roller coaster.
+Dad loaded us up on top and a sometimes, a few lucky ones got to ride IN the tanks.
+They drove to the sand pits, and took us on rides to rival any roller coaster.
 Up and down the hills of dirt, around and around, fast, slow, up and down.
 It was a rush, and so cool to be the kid whose Dad made it all happen!

 When the tanks came in, on big flatbed cars ( i think?), they were tan, Desert Tan, the first time we had seen that.
 Up till the Iraq war, everything we had seen was green, this was our introduction to the tan that everyone now knows as normal.
 They were taken off the cars, or something, that part I don't remember.
-BUT I do remember them being driven down the streets of the small town Bellows Falls.
+HOWEVER, I do remember them being driven down the streets of the small town Bellows Falls.
 What a sight it was!
-Little stores, and Victorian houses, people walking to the ice cream window, being passed by huge new tan tanks, rolling along to the Armory.
-We got to follow, very proud that we were involved in it all.
+Little stores, and Victorian houses, people walking to the ice cream window, being passed by huge, new, tan tanks, rolling along to the Armory.
+We got to follow, in a caravan, very proud that we were involved in it all.
 Then of course, they had to go try them out!
-I remember a husband and wife TC and driver taking one out, with Katie and I along for the ride. the driver was going nuts, having a blast with it, after one scary move, the TC (tank commander = his WIFE) yelled into the com, "Maybe you can slow down a little?"
+I remember a husband and wife TC and driver taking one out, with Katie and I along for the ride.
+The driver was going nuts, having a blast with it, testing it out properly, however, after one particularly scary move, the TC (tank commander = his WIFE) yelled into the com, "Maybe you can slow down a little?"

 driver "No way lady!
 I am the first one to take it out, i'm gonna put it through it's paces!"